Dr. Dahari on the advances and challenges of the HCV research presented:

 virus (HCV) translate slowly into patient care?

 But Science is really, at its heart, the story of individuals whose commitment and passion makes a real difference.
-In the case of Dahari Lab, a partnership with Israeli researcher Dr. Yoav Lurie in 2013, explored the use of a non-INF treatment on one patient.
+In the case of Dahari Lab, a partnership with Israeli researcher Dr. Yoav Lurie in 2013, explored the use of a non-INF treatment with intravenous silibinin on one patient.
 The research used mathematical modeling in real-time to predict how long the patient would need treatment to be cured.
-Two milestones were achieved.
-This was the first use of modeling in real-time and the patient was cured with a shortened treatment schedule.
-Around the same time, direct-acting antiviral agents (DAAs) emerged as the preferred therapy for curing HCV.
+This was the first use of modeling in real-time and the patient was cured.
+Around the same time, all-oral direct-acting antiviral agents (DAAs) emerged as the preferred therapy for curing HCV.
 The good news with DAAs was a dramatic reduction in time-to-cure and far less serious side-effects than the INF-based treatment from before.
 The bad news was the extremely high cost of the treatment, making it unrealistic to globally scale.
 Their emergence also meant the recent success in real-time modeling would wait several more years before contributing to another milestone, this time in combination with DAAs.

 In 2018, our partners in Israel saw an opportunity and pursued a very non-traditional path to achieve another milestone.
 Leveraging the successful real-time modeling from 2013, Drs.
 Ohad Etzion and Amir Shlomai convinced the Israeli national health insurance agency, Clalit, to fund a trial for the predictive model using DAA-based therapy.
 What makes all of this unique is not just the research itself, but the backing of Clalit.
 Typically, clinical trials are sponsored by pharmaceutical companies, not insurers.
 It was this intersection of research, resources and people that allowed the application of previous modeling work in new research.
 Without this moment, we would not be discussing breakthroughs today like real-time or personalized treatment for HCV, the potential of huge cost-savings for over-burdened healthcare systems around the globe, or a more effective and compassionate treatment for patients.